clearboy/Book_Fundamentals_of_Internal_Kongfu/Fundamentals of Internal Kongfu/Chapter 1.md

 Suggested Final Summary:

 Internal Kung Fu is Kungfu practised with an aware mind.
 A conscious mind.
 More fundamentally, Internal Kungfu is a skill.
 As opposed to knowledge you can always deepen your ability to perform it.
-We use internal Kungfu to help us control ourselves physically and mentally so that we may optimally direct our energies to any purpose we choose.
+As with most skills we learn, we learn this skill so that we may apply it.
+We apply or use internal Kungfu to help us control ourselves physically and mentally so that we may optimally direct our energies to any purpose we choose.
+Also, Kong Fu has two parts, the Internal Kongfu and the External Kongfu.
+The difference is the presenxe or absence of the heart of the effort, or consciousness of actions.

+Open Question: _I am still unclear on the section by Jade where she starts delineating consciousness and its use VS consciousness and its how tos...
+I dont know how that fits into the discussionbof the heart of the effort or your spirit. _